 SHELTER

-Regina Rivera (75 Words)
+Regina Age and age segment needed(75 Words)

 Regina lost her parents as a child and was placed into our foster care program.
 Over the years, we helped her earn her GED and begin college, trained her in cooking and catering, and provided ongoing mental health counseling and life coaching.
 As she aged out of foster care in the midst of the pandemic, we secured permanent supportive housing for her — providing her with a safe and stable place to live during this crisis and beyond.

-Alexander Santana (75 words)
+Alexander Age and age segment needed(75 words)

 Alexander is in the process of aging out of Children’s Aid’s foster care program.
 To help with his journey into adulthood independence, we secured an apartment for him in Washington Heights.
 We also helped Alexander gain employment — until COVID-19 robbed him of his job.
 He fell behind on his bills, so to maintain his housing and stability until unemployment benefits kicked in, we provided him with emergency cash assistance to get through that challenging time.